davegutz/Wind/README.md

 8. Habitually calibrate your ESC:
         - Open loop on board
         - Set POT to max
         - Power the ESC.
-Wait for beep
+Wait for beep followed by two in quick succession
         - Set POT to min.
-Wait for two beeps Calibration may last 100 runs or it may last 1 run.
+Wait for three beeps Calibration may last 100 runs or it may last 1 run.
 Motion of the POT can undo calibration if you're not hearing all the beeps.
     Beware of this.
 It's the most common problem.
+    When you start up get in the habit of spot-checking calibration:
+        - Nt moves at throttle 5-15 deg
+        - 80% Nt at throttle 180 deg
+9. Normal startup
+    - Microcontroller powered and at 0 deg throttle (either open or closed loop); wind power supply off
+    - Turn on wind power supply.
+Wait and should hear 3 beeps followed by 1
+10. Control checkout
+    It is possible to close the loop using embedded model before firing up the turbine and damaging something.
+    In potWind.ino set bareOrTest=True, recompile, reload, and run without turbine powered.
+    Observe output as though running with turbine (feedback switched internally).
+    The CLAW embedded model will have an erroneous Ng(throttle) characteristic because the Arduino throughput will not support a table lookup here.

 # FAQ
 1. Coolterm “Port not found.”